jtortorelli/cineaste-lume/src/people/anzai-kyoko.md

     year: 1959
 ---

-Member of the Osaka Shochiku Opera Company from 1950 through 1953.

-Entered film immediately after resigning from the opera company.
+Anzai Kyôko began her career in entertainment as a member of the Osaka Shochiku Opera Company, where she performed from 1950 to 1953.
+Immediately after resigning from the opera company, she transitioned into film.

-Appeared in over 50 films in less than 10 years.
+She made her film debut in 1953 and moved to Toho Studios in 1956, where she often took on leading roles.
+Despite a relatively short film career spanning less than a decade, she appeared in over 50 films, including the classic sci-fi film *Battle in Outer Space* (1959).

-Retired from acting completely following her 1961 marriage to actor Mihashi Tatsuya.
+Anzai retired from acting completely in 1961 following her marriage to fellow actor Mihashi Tatsuya.
+They remained married until her death in 2002.